krasa/krasa-jaxb-tools/README.markdown

 [![Maven Central](https://img.shields.io/maven-central/v/com.github.krasa/krasa-jaxb-tools.svg)](https://github.com/krasa/krasa-jaxb-tools)

 >NOTE: I no longer use and maintain this plugin.
+Maven-central contains only old builds and will not be updated.

 Contains: